Do Go On - 207 - The Golden State Killer

 That's true.

-That is true.
+It is true.

-I've got a look going on.
+I've got a lot going on.

 Yeah.

-I've always found that one strange, the stereotype is men don't put the seat down.
+The stereotypes, men don't put the seat down.

 Oh, of course.

-But it doesn't like, I don't really understand why that's an issue.
+But it doesn't, like, I don't really understand why that's an issue.

-The lid down, the lid should always go down, seal it in.
+The lid should always go down.

 Oh, I'm 100% with you.

-I learned that off Oprah.
+I learnt that off Oprah.

 Winfrey, she said that once when I was a kid.

-I was at home, maybe six from school.
+I was at home, maybe sick from.

-And Oprah Winfrey had some toilet hygiene expert on
+had some toilet hygiene

-Otherwise when you flush it just explodes particles
+otherwise when you're flush it just explodes

-all over everything, including your toothbrush.
+particles all over everything including your toothbrush

-I haven't been putting the lid down.
+yeah I haven't been putting the lid down thank you Oprah

-Yeah, everyone's had a thank you Oprah moment.
+yeah everyone's had a thank you Oprah moment

-I'm talking about toothbrush.
+I'm talking to toothbrushes

 Check under your seat.

-She gets it.
+Oprah, she gets it.

 We've got to lift it again.

-But if you haven't joined us before, welcome to the
+But if you haven't joined us before, welcome to the Do On Show.

 Right.